(Last Updated on : 10/07/2013)

 Temple Festivals include Dusshera, Chhat Puja, Vasant Panchami

 and Ramnavmi are celebrated in temples.
 Shivratri, Magh Basanti, Belgada Mela, Hunterganj, etc are the innumerable other temple festivals of Jharkhand.

 , and Tripura Temple Festival

-The Jharkhand Temple Festivals
+.
+Haryana Temple Festivals

-and Nagaland Temple Festival
+Temple Festival and Nagaland

 The Indian temple festivals are some of the great celebrations all across the country.
 Wrapped in religious prejudices and traditional beliefs, these temple festivals of India are attended by thousands of pilgrims from all round the world.